alphagov/account-api/docs/api.md

 through account-api.
 The `attributes` response field lists these.

 Do not just reauthenticate the user and try again.

-### Page cannot be saved

-The page you have specified could not be saved.
-The errors response field lists the problems.

 #### Debugging steps